 In a few days, I will be in Biarritz, France taking French classes at a language school and immersing myself in the language and culture.
 This has long been on my bucket list.
 I’m finally going to study French in France!
 When I say that out loud, my whole face turns into a huge smile.
 This is something I’ve always wanted to do!

 I am a language nerd.
 I always have been, and I always will be.
 Language is what started and kept me going on my full-time travels in the first place.
 It’s a major part of who I am.

 And lucky for me, you don’t have to be a college student to study abroad.

 This will be my fourth study abroad experience.
 I learned Spanish in Costa Rica in 2003-4, then Italian in Italy 2005-6, then Portuguese in Brazil in 2008, and now… exactly ten years later to the month, I’m finally going to study French in France.

-Immersion is the only way to truly master a foreign language, and a home stay is the key to expediting fluency.
+Immersion is the only way to truly master a foreign language, and a homestay is a key to expediting fluency.
 If you want to learn a foreign language, carve out time to make this happen.
 I always say that studying abroad is the best thing I ever did, three times.
 Here’s to a fourth, and it won’t be my last.

 FAQ: How I Decided to Study French in France

 When I enrolled at my university (back in the day), I had to declare both a major and minor right away.
 I chose to major in Spanish, that one I was sure of.
 I hadn’t studied another language yet, so I randomly selected French as my minor.
 I figured it would be easy and right up my alley.
 Throughout college, I stuck with the Spanish major, but instead of minoring in French, I ended up studying abroad in Italy and minoring in Italian.